 Due to global climate change and the current imbalanced social and economic institutions in Nepal, there is a need to implement methods to diversify livelihoods; this holds particularly true for women.
 The most common form of employment for women in rural areas is in their own household — an unpaid position that cannot provide independent income.
 In regard to employment outside of the household, women’s jobs appear in planting, weeding and harvesting — all roles where profits are meager.

-However, women have proven themselves in these areas, and with programs like SSFI they are able to continue on the journey to self-empowerment and autonomy.
+However, women have proven themselves in these areas.
+With programs like SSFI, they are able to continue on the journey to self-empowerment and autonomy.

 Women and Aquaculture Farming

 A 2007 research study by the WorldFish Center, the Institute of Agriculture and Animal Science and the Asian Institute of Technology analyzed the introduction of an aquaculture sub-system combined with mixed-crop livestock systems into the Nepalese population and their effects on food access and security, as well as women’s empowerment.

 Women who were given the opportunity to own and control a portion of the aquaculture farming system increased their autonomy and ability to make self-decisions within their households and community.
 The aquaculture farming system is the manifestation of women’s empowerment in Nepal and so far, it is working rather well in improving female independence.

 Overall, an introduction of programs such as the ones previously mentioned are powerful in limiting the social and economic burdens faced by women with access to such resources in Nepal.
 As an added bonus, the aquaculture industry ensures easier and more efficient access to healthy meals for women and their families.
 After all, the challenges of the day are always easier to manage on a full stomach.